microsoft/aitour-cloud-native-apps-with-azure-ai-and-aks/src/infra/terraform/README.md

 EOF
 ```

-Create a ServiceAccount and ConfigMap for the **makeline-service**.
+Create a ConfigMap for the makeline-service

 ```bash
 kubectl apply -f - <<EOF